joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

 <div>

-Because of differences in how browsers access content, it’s important to always use JavaScript to detect which browser the user is running and to access the movie according to the browser-specific syntax, using the window or document object, as shown in the `getSWF()` JavaScript function in this example:
+Because of differences in how browsers access content, it's important to always use JavaScript to detect which browser the user is running and to access the movie according to the browser-specific syntax, using the window or document object, as shown in the `getSWF()` JavaScript function in this example: